 But what would you get out of doing it?
 In this post, we’ll go over everything you need to know about the decline push up and the advantages it offers.

 What Are the Decline Push Ups Benefits?

 Decline push ups offer many health and fitness benefits.
 But perhaps the most apparent one is that they work the entire chest area.
-Specifically, they emphasize the upper chest because of your body’s position, but your mid and lower chest also get a sufficient stimulus.
+Specifically, they emphasize the upper chest because of your body’s position, but your mid and lower chest also get a solid workout.

 By far, push ups are the best bodyweight exercise for your chest, triceps, and shoulders.
 You can do them anywhere, choose from countless variations, and manipulate the difficulty to fit your strength level.

 - No Equipment necessary (just a low table, bench, or similar)

 - Works the chest from a unique and different angle